Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 You go in there, you don't want to predict failure.
 I've made movies where the other actor or actress was someone who I didn't quite understand what they were doing.

-We were all thinking.
+We were all funny.
 She's the opposite.

 She's the opposite.
 She's the funniest person on earth.